BOS Field Trips and Events

 Details: (click for more)

-UPDATE 12/23/25 - This departure is now full.
-If you are interested, there will be a second departure offered in November 2027.
+UPDATE 12/23/25 - This departure is full.
+If you are interested, I can add you to a waiting list.
+There will be a second departure offered in November 2027.

 Andrea Heine and Celeste Morien put me up to this and I couldn’t be more excited!
 Africa has always been a place that I have wanted to travel to because I grew up watching Mutual of Omaha’s Wild Kingdom with Marlin Perkins!